Module 2 Quick Field Guide

 PortalCam produces 3DGS only.
 It has no connection to LixelStudio and cannot produce point clouds under any settings or workflow.
 If your project requires measured deliverables, PortalCam data cannot serve that need.
 You need an L2 Pro or K1.

 Running both pipelines from one scan.
 If you scan with an L2 Pro or K1, the same raw data can be processed through both LixelStudio and LCC Studio.
 You get a point cloud and a 3DGS model from a single field session.
-Plan for both before you scan.
-The decision cannot be made after the fact.
+No pre-scan configuration is needed to enable this.
+Plan processing time for both pipelines when setting the project schedule.

 Software Pairings at a Glance